amosgwa/myHandProject/README.md

 # myHandProject
 This is a project for my summer internship journal.
+Built with meteor.
+Feel free to fork the project.